OR10/hella/scripts/RepoSplitting/README.md

 brew install rg
 ```

 For linux please consult the package manager of your distribution

+### GNU awk

+The GNU version of `awk` (`gawk`) is needed for this script to run properly.

+Install via homebrew for macOS:

+`brew install gawk`

+If you are using linux you will need to alias `awk` to `gawk`, as it is not available under this name
+in most distributions:

+`alias gawk=awk`